Step 1: Receive Allegation(s)

-Allegations are carefully reviewed to ensure all required information is included.
-A final review is conducted and the case remains open or is closed.
+Allegations are carefully reviewed to determine whether they contain sufficient information to conduct a meaningful investigation.
+Hotline management will also conduct a basic risk assessment for each case.
 Cases are closed when it is determined the allegation is either immaterial, previously investigated or not enough information was provided.

 Approved cases are assigned to a County investigation Unit (i.e., the Office of County Investigations, a department’s internal affairs unit, etc.) and prioritized based on the complexity, nature, and specifics of the allegations involved.
 It can take several weeks for a case to be assigned, and several months or more for the investigation to be completed.